sssgrowth/ATT_SPECIES/README.md

 Here is the project [page](https://sssgrowth.github.io/ATT_SPECIES/).

+#### As long as this paper is accepted, this toolkit can be downloaded.

 ### Data
 #### v0.2:
 [Download](https://pan.baidu.com/s/1sl-91yIlybtqjc67k67AvQ).
 The abstract and full-text datasets are uploaded to the Baidu Yun.
 It includes the following files: